tldr-pages/tldr/pages/common/cpio.md

 `cpio -idv < {{archive.cpio}}`

-- Copies files out of the archive relative to current directory, even if they have an absolute file name in the archive:
+- Copy files out of the archive relative to current directory, even if they have an absolute file name in the archive:

 `cpio -idv --no-absolute-filenames < {{archive.cpio}}`